 Memrise is a really popular language app, and its main focus is vocabulary.
 Mondly tries to teach a more well-rounded approach to your target language, so their goals are a little different.
 With real-world videos recorded by native speakers and chatbot conversations, it’s possible to learn more than just vocabulary with Memrise.
 The prices are very similar too.
 Although the grammar lessons in Memrise aren’t very helpful (the grammar tables in Mondly are a lot better), it’s a decent choice if you want to increase your vocabulary quickly.
 Learn more about it in this Memrise review.

 Mondly vs MosaLingua

 The main difference between Mondly and MosaLingua is the structure.
 In MosaLingua, you can direct your own learning.
 There are a huge amount of topics you can choose from, and you can work on whatever you want.
 The Mondly app is more structured and follows a course format.
 MosaLingua is by far the cheaper option too.
 Depending on what type of learner you are and what your goals are, MosaLingua might be a better fit for you.
 Read more about it in the MosaLingua review.

 You probably won’t become fluent just by using the Mondly app.
 It can be a good start on your language learning journey though.
 The vocabulary and grammar activities are a helpful way to start learning.
 It’s not very helpful for more intermediate or advanced speakers though.

-Mondly and Duolingo are actually pretty similar.
+Mondly and Duolingo are similar.
 They both have lessons that focus on vocabulary, grammar, pronunciation, and spelling.
 They both offer free lessons so you can try them both before deciding too.
 However, Mondly’s content is better quality and uses more realistic phrases to help you learn more quickly.

 Yes!
 The lessons are easy to follow and have a natural progression.
 There are 41 languages to choose from on the Mondly app, and there are also multiple language pairs available.